501. Taxpayer Assistance

 510. Power of Attorney

-The Massachusetts estate tax return Form M-706 contains a power of attorney section which must be executed by the executor or other responsible person to empower a representative to act on his or her behalf in communicating with the Estate Tax Unit.
-This authorization or a separate Power of Attorney (Form M-2848) will be required in all instances where a representative requests any information contained in the return.
-All closing letters and certificates releasing the estate tax lien on the decedent's real estate will be sent only to the representative if the executor or other responsible party has executed a power of attorney.
-If there is no power of attorney with the return, these documents will be sent to the executor or other responsible person.
+A Power of Attorney (Form M-2848) will be required in all instances where a representative requests any information contained in the return.
+All closing letters and certificates releasing the estate tax lien on the decedent's real estate will be sent to the personal representative along with a copy to the legal representative if the personal representative or other responsible party has executed a power of attorney.
+If there is no power of attorney with the return, these documents will be sent to the personal representative or other responsible person.

 511. Change in Information or Status

-The executor of an estate may resign or otherwise cease to serve in that capacity.
-The Estate Tax Unit must be advised of any change in the office of executor so that any closing letters or certificates releasing the estate tax lien are eventually sent to the correct destination.
-If the executor had given a power of attorney to someone who ceases to act as the authorized representative, the Bureau must be informed of that change of relationship.
+The personal representative of an estate may resign or otherwise cease to serve in that capacity.
+The Estate Tax Unit must be advised of any change in the office of personal representative so any closing letters or certificates releasing the estate tax lien are eventually sent to the correct individual.
+If the personal representative had given a power of attorney to someone who ceases to act as the authorized representative, the Department must be informed of that change of relationship.
 Any successor representative must obtain and file with the Estate Tax Unit an appropriate Power of Attorney prior to engaging in any discussions with the Estate Tax Unit regarding the estate.

 512. Further Appeals

 The Appellate Tax Board has exclusive jurisdiction over appeals from the refusal of the Commissioner to abate a tax based upon the valuation of an asset of the decedent's estate.